 Investment property, which is property held to earn rentals and/or for capital appreciation, is initially recognised at cost, which includes the purchase cost and any directly attributable expenditure.
 Subsequently it is measured at fair value at the reporting end date.
-The surplus or deficit on revaluation is recognised in profit or loss.
+The surplus or deficit on revaluation is recognised in comprehensive income or expense.